 Dr. Angela Batista

-Prior to my current position, I served as Dean of Students at the University of Southern Indiana, Associate Dean of Students for Community Life at Mills College and as the inaugural Chief Diversity Officer and Adjunct Faculty at Champlain College.
+Prior to my current position, I served as Interim Chief Diversity Officer, as well as Associate Vice Provost for Student Affairs and Dean of Student Life at Oregon State University, Dean of Students at the University of Southern Indiana, Associate Dean of Students for Community Life at Mills College and as the inaugural Chief Diversity Officer and Adjunct Faculty at Champlain College.
 Additionally, I worked as a career counselor at Lynn University and at the University of Vermont (UVM) where I worked in the ALANA Student Center, the Counseling Center, and the Residential Life Department.
 My professional experience also includes implementing a successful strategic planning and multicultural education program at a large urban high school, where I chaired the Foreign Language and English for Speakers of Other Languages (ESOL) Department and coordinated mentoring and multicultural programs.

 My areas of interest include, academic and student affairs collaborations, access, retention and success, assessment and best practices, campus climate, issues of equity, social justice, diversity and inclusion, international and global issues, leadership development, professional development, strategic planning, public policy Latino/a issues in higher education.

 Cover Picture: View of the Rio Yaque from my grandfather's home on the northern mountains of the Dominican Republic.